 Importantly, this is not a regular penetration test.
 Rather than trying to identify all of the vulnerabilities present in your systems, the red team shows how your systems may be compromised and the potential damage that may be done.

 The red team is mirrored by a blue team which are tasked with trying to detect and contain the network incursion.
 Normally the role of blue is played by the in-house network security team.

 When the attack test gets underway, the red team will typically have 5 objectives:

 Every cyberattack begins with a period of reconnaissance as the red team collects information about the target network.
 Using a collection of tools, they will probe network defences and learn what they can about the systems and software used by their victim.

-Using the insights gathered in step 1, the red team begins to formulate a plan of attack.
-They will configure the tools used for the attack and design ways to obfuscate activity, making it harder to detect once the attack begins.
-For a large-scale attack this may involve building a Command & Control structure, coupled with social engineering techniques to obtain additional information, particularly passwords and login details.
+Using the insights gathered in step 1, the red team begins to formulate a strategy or plan of attack.
+They will configure the red teaming toolkit that is to be used for the attack and design ways to obfuscate activity, making it harder to detect once the attack begins.
+For a large-scale attack, this may involve building a Command & Control structure, coupled with social engineering techniques to obtain additional information, particularly passwords and login details.

 With entry secured, the red team will then conduct further activities towards the overall goal of the test.
 They will elevate account privileges, compromise applications and servers and circumvent internal security controls to exfiltrate data or similar.